Harvard Resume Template (Guide & Examples)

 How should I display Harvard Extension School on my resume?

-The Harvard Extension School is an important part of the Harvard lineage.
+The Harvard Extension School is an important part of Harvard’s lineage.
 As part of its continuing education division, it provides a flexible education experience with the same access for remote, hybrid and on-site students.

 Harvard Extension School should be displayed in your resume as follows: